-The atmospheric circulation during the LGM over Europe has been widely studied (e.g., Becker et al., 2016; Ludwig et al., 2016; Kuhlemann et al., 2008; Florineth and Schlüchter, 2000).
+The atmospheric circulation during the LGM over Europe has been widely studied (e.g. Becker et al., 2016; Ludwig et al., 2016; Kuhlemann et al., 2008; Florineth and Schlüchter, 2000).
 However, a large uncertainty still exists about the main mechanisms sustaining the expansion of Alpine glaciers during the LGM.
-The analysis of speleothems sampled in the Sieben Hengste cave system in the Bernese Alps suggests that the LGM glacier expansion was predominantly fed by precipitation
+The analysis of speleothems sampled in the Siebenhengste cave system in the Bernese Alps suggests that the LGM glacier expansion was predominantly fed by precipitation occurring between spring and autumn (Luetscher et al., 2015).
+Conversely, recent research (Spötl et al., 2021) relating cryogenic cave carbonate formation from the Obir caves in the northern Karawanks with precipitation and permafrost suggests that the LGM glacier advance in the Alps was determined by intense snowfall during autumn and early winter.
+One of the major challenges in palaeoclimatic reconstruction (from both models and proxies) is thus to reduce the uncertainties in estimated LGM precipitation patterns, especially at small spatial scales in areas of complex orography (Kirtman et al., 2013).
+This challenge can be addressed with the use of regional climate models (RCMs), which allow one to carry out simulations at resolutions of a few tens of kilometres or even fewer (e.g. Giorgi, 2019).
+However, regardless of the fine scale of the RCMs, the simulated precipitation patterns can still show substantial biases (Ban et al., 2014; Velasquez et al., 2020; Gómez-Navarro et al., 2018; Casanueva et al., 2016; Rajczak and Schär, 2017), which may affect hydrological and glacier models being forced by RCM data (e.g. Imhof, 2021; García-Valdecasas Ojeda et al., 2022).
+Thus, a bias correction can be required in order to correct RCM errors (Velasquez et al., 2020).

-- 65 occurring between spring and autumn (Luetscher et al., 2015).
-Conversely, recent research (Spötl et al., 2021) relating cryogenic cave carbonates formation from Obir caves in the Northern Karawanks with precipitation and permafrost suggests that the LGM glacier advance in the Alps was determined by intense snowfalls during autumn and early winter.
-One of the major challenges in palaeoclimatic reconstruction (from both models and proxies) is thus to reduce the uncertainties in estimated LGM precipitation patterns, especially at small spatial scales in areas of complex orography (Kirtman et al., 2013). - 70 This challenge can be addressed with the use of regional climate models (RCMs), which allow one to carry out simulations at resolutions of a few tens of kilometres, or even less (e.g., Giorgi, 2019).
-However, regardless of the fine scale of RCMs, the simulated precipitation patterns can still show substantial biases (Ban et al., 2014; Velasquez et al., 2020; Gómez-Navarro et al., 2018; Casanueva et al., 2016; Rajczak and Schär, 2017) which may affect hydrological and glacier models being forced by RCM data (e.g., Imhof, 2021; García-Valdecasas Ojeda et al., 2022).
-Thus, a bias-correction can be required in order to - 75 correct RCM errors (Velasquez et al., 2020).
-In recent years, the number of studies using RCMs for palaeoclimatic applications has notably increased, providing much information about the LGM circulation in the North Atlantic and Europe.
-For example, Pinto and Ludwig (2020) explored the extratropical cyclones in the North Atlantic region; Shaffernicth et al. (2020) and Ludwig et al. (2021) analysed high resolution - climate simulations to study dust cycles and loess deposition; Imhof (2021) forced a hybrid ice sheet model with highresolution (2 km) climate data to model the LGM Alpine ice fields; and Ludwig et al. (2017), Velasquez et al. (2021), and Velasquez et al. (2022) studied the role of sea surface temperatures, vegetation and ice-sheet topography in the Alpine climate during glacial times (LGM and MIS4).
+In recent years, the number of studies using RCMs for palaeoclimatic applications has notably increased, providing a great deal of information about the LGM circulation in the North Atlantic and Europe.
+For example, Pinto and Ludwig (2020) explored the extratropical cyclones in the North Atlantic region; Schaffernicht et al. (2020) and Ludwig et al. (2021) analysed high-resolution climate simulations to study dust cycles and loess deposition; Imhof (2021) forced a hybrid ice sheet model with high-resolution (2 km) climate data to model the LGM Alpine ice fields; and Ludwig et al. (2017) and Velasquez et al. (2021, 2022) studied the role of sea surface temperatures, vegetation, and ice sheet topography in the Alpine climate during glacial times (LGM and MIS4).